 It is notable that the E-PL10 has a hotshoe, while the ZS80 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the E-PL10 and the ZS80 are recent models that are part of the current product line-up.
 The ZS80 replaced the earlier Panasonic ZS70, while the E-PL10 followed on from the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL10 Manual (free pdf) or the online Panasonic ZS80 Manual.
+Further information on the features and operation of the E-PL10 and ZS80 can be found, respectively, in the Olympus E-PL10 Manual (free pdf) or the online Panasonic ZS80 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL10 and the Panasonic ZS80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.